internaloha/documentation/docs/documentation/manage-this-site.md

 To do this, make sure GIT_USER is set, then run `npm run deploy`.
 For more information, see [Deploying to GitHub Pages](https://v2.docusaurus.io/docs/deployment#deploying-to-github-pages).

+This does not commit your changes to the source files, so be sure to do that after deploying the site.

 ## Advanced usage

 If you want to do more advanced changes to the website, you'll probably want to consult the [docusaurus2 documentation](https://v2.docusaurus.io/docs/introduction).